By Leo Babauta

 On the other hand, if you always keep your stories short and sweet, you’ll be asked to tell more of them.

+Leo: What are some common annoying habits that people often have, that maybe they aren’t aware of?
+How does someone create awareness of their annoying habits?
 Tynan: I think a lot of the most common annoying habits are stem from not understanding the natural flow of conversation.
 I’m always surprised at how many people dominate conversations without receiving any sort of indication that the other party is happy to just sit and listen passively.
 As a general rule of thumb, you should be prepared to fill in any dead spot in the conversation, but should allow the other person to talk as much as they want to.
 A conversation between two socially savvy people will almost always hover at a one-to-one ratio of each party speaking.

+Leo: Why do you think storytelling is such a key skill for most of us social losers?
 Tynan: Stories are the means by which we communicate our experiences, and our experiences have shaped us into who we are today.
 So by telling stories, you’re effectively communicating who you are as a person, and how you became that way.
-To really become good friends with someone, you can’t just share facts or opinions– you have to share yourself, and stories are how you do that.
+To really become good friends with someone, you can’t just share facts or opinions-- you have to share yourself, and stories are how you do that.

+Leo: If you sucked at telling stories, how would you train to get good at it?
+Is there a way you could practice with friends, or strangers?
+How can you get good feedback and improve quickly?
 Tynan: Just like anything, it’s all about getting in the repetitions.
-The first key is to realize that a story doesn’t have to be an epic tale that could eventually become a movie– it just has to be something that happened to you.
+The first key is to realize that a story doesn’t have to be an epic tale that could eventually become a movie-- it just has to be something that happened to you.

-Think about standup comedians– they tell humorous stories all the time, but the content itself isn’t all that amazing.
+Think about standup comedians-- they tell humorous stories all the time, but the content itself isn’t all that amazing.
 The value is in the delivery.
 So tell your friends and family things that happened to you.
 Anything that was funny or interesting or unexpected.

 And if you can’t think of anything like that, just tell people boring things that happened to you, and try to make them interesting.
 I used to tell people about grocery shopping just to practice telling stories.